romanodesouza/evilmacs/README.md

 - scss

 ## Customizing
-You can change the color theme, font face, add or change some key bindings without touching the general config by creating a file `local-config/init-local-config.el`.
-Something like that:
+You can customize evilmacs by creating a `local-config/init-local-config.el` file like the example below:
 ```lisp
 ; Load color theme
 (require-package 'color-theme-solarized)